 List of Abbreviations (if any):

-If abbreviations are used in the text either, they should be specified in the text where first used, or the author should provide a list of abbreviations.
+If abbreviations are used in the text, either they should be specified in the text where first used or the author should provide a complete list of abbreviations after the Main text.

 If there is a need to present lengthy but essential methodological details, use appendices, which can be a part of the article.
-An individual appendix should be titled APPENDIX, while more extra than one can be titled APPENDIX A, APPENDIX B, and so on.
+A single appendix should be titled as APPENDIX, while more than one can be titled APPENDIX A, APPENDIX B, and so on.

 Supportive/Supplementary Material (if any):